Murder of Elianne Andam

-On 27 September 2023, Elianne Andam, a 15-year-old British girl was stabbed to death in Croydon, London by 17-year old Hassan Sentamu.
-Sentamu was arrested that day and later convicted of murder.
+On 27 September 2023, Elianne Andam, a 15-year-old British girl, was stabbed to death in Croydon, London by 17-year old Hassan Sentamu.
+Sentamu was arrested that day and convicted of murder.
 He was given a life sentence with a minimum term of 23 years in prison.

 Background

 Elianne Princess Nana Andam was born on 28 June 2008 to Michael and Dorcas Andam (nee Dorcow).
 She was a 15-year old girl and a Year 11 pupil at Old Palace of John Whitgift School.
 She was described as much-loved and talented, and had aspired to be a human rights lawyer.